Speculation mounts in countdown to Britain's royal baby

 Rupert Adams from bookmaker William Hill said this dropped “d” led to such wide speculation that the baby was a girl that it suspended all bets on gender just weeks later while rival bookmaker Paddy Power paid out on bets that it was girl.

-Bets on names have continued to roll in with Alexandra the clear favorite followed by Diana, after Prince William’s mother who died in a car crash in 1997, and then Elizabeth.
+Bets on names have continued to roll in with Alexandra the clear favourite followed by Diana, after Prince William’s mother who died in a car crash in 1997, and then Elizabeth.

 Alexandra has a history in the royal family with Princess Alexandra, 76, a cousin of Queen Elizabeth and Queen Victoria’s son Edward VII married to Alexandra of Denmark in 1863.

-The favorite boy’s name is George and the favored date for the birth is July 17.
+The favourite boy’s name is George and the favoured date for the birth is July 17.

 “We are seeing lots of small bets from over 100 countries.
 The Aussies and Canadians particularly love this,” said Adams.

-Rory Scott from Paddy Power said people were also putting money on more obscure bets, such as the baby’s future career, university, and hair color with brown favored over ginger.
+Rory Scott from Paddy Power said people were also putting money on more obscure bets, such as the baby’s future career, university, and hair colour with brown favoured over ginger.

-“You combine the royal family with betting and you have two of the favorite pastimes in Britain,” Scott said.
+“You combine the royal family with betting and you have two of the favourite pastimes in Britain,” Scott said.

 Both bookmakers found gamblers expected the duchess to opt for a caesarian instead of natural birth with one in four babies now delivered this way in the UK, up from 12 percent in 1990.